 Get started and register here today!

-School teams are a great way to get everyone involved to try and achieve 30 minutes of activity every day this April.
+School teams are a great way to get everyone involved to try and achieve 30 minutes of activity every day.

 Check out the School Resources page for some great suggestions on activities you can do as a group.

 Teachers can create a team for their individual class or their whole school.

 Follow these simple steps

 Please note: You can only create a maximum of 5 teams and join a total of 10 teams.